Snowmass Topical Summary: Formal QFT: What is QFT?

-In modern hep-th parlance, the phrase ``space of QFTs'' usually refers to the set of such ``UV-complete'' theories.
-A broader notion of QFT is also implied, one that is not necessarily tied to a concrete lattice realization or Lagrangian model, but is conceived more abstractly in terms of its set of observables.
+In modern hep-th parlance, the phrase ``space of QFTs'' refers to such ``UV-complete'' theories, which comprise a small subspace of the full set of cut-off theories with generic interactions.
+A broader notion of QFT is in fact usually implied, one that is not necessarily tied to a concrete lattice realization or Lagrangian model, but is conceived more abstractly in terms of its set of observables.
 As in the Wilsonian picture, this more abstract theory space is organized by the RG flow.
 Conformal field theories (CFTs), the fixed points\footnote{It is a not-fully-understood fact that in (unitary, Poincar\'e invariant) theories, scale invariance is generically enhanced to conformal invariance, barring a few easy-to-dispense exceptions such as free Maxwell theory in $d\neq 4$.
 This can be rigorously shown in $d=2$ for theories with a discrete spectrum.
 There are a variety of still incomplete arguments in $d=4$.} of the RG, serve as signposts in theory space.
 To any conformal theory~${\cal T}$ one can assign a positive real number $f({\cal T})$, such that $f({\cal T}_{\rm UV}) > f({\cal T}_{\rm IR})$ if ${\cal T}_{\rm UV}$ and ${\cal T}_{\rm IR}$ are connected by RG flow.\footnote{More precisely, this has been rigorously established only in $d \leq 4$.
 In $d=2$, the RG monotonic function is Zamolodchikov's $c$-function, which is defined all along the RG flow and is stationary (only) at fixed points, where it coincides with the $c$ central charge.
 In $d=3$, it is the ``$F$-function'', which at fixed points coincides with the three-sphere partition function; while defined along the flow, it is not necessarily stationary at fixed points.
 In $d=4$, it is the ``$a$'' Weyl anomaly (the coefficient of the Euler density in the trace of the stress tensor in a curved background), which is in general only defined at fixed points.} This is a powerful organizing principle of theory space.

 Any CFT has a finite number of relevant deformations, each the seed of an RG trajectory.
 In a given concrete model, the classic QFT question is: what is the IR behavior along a chosen RG trajectory?
 There is a hierarchy in the possible richness of the long-distance physics of a continuum QFT.
 If the IR theory is gapless, it will be described by another (possibly free) CFT.
 If it is gapped, it may be a nontrivial TQFT with topological order and long-range entanglement; it may have no topological order but be endowed with nontrivial edge degrees of freedom on a space with boundaries; finally it may be a completely trivial gapped phase.